wikimedia/design-codex/packages/codex-docs/component-demos/text-area/text-area.md

 ## Vue usage

 `v-model` is used to track the current value of the textarea.
-See the events docs for details on emitted events and their properties.
+Refer to the events docs for details on emitted events and their properties.

 ::: tip Attributes passed to textarea